The Story of Flora Hills

 A living landscape in Kavanur.

-Flora Hills is a 1.78-acre organic landscape located in Kavanur, Kerala, approximately 300 metres from the Areekode–Manjeri highway.
-The land combines fruit plantations, regional trees and gently sloping terrain.
+Flora Hills is a piece of organic landscape located in Kavanur-12, Malappuram district in Kerala, approximately 300 metres from the Areekode–Manjeri highway.
+The land brings together fruit plantations, regional trees, bamboo varieties, biodiversity and long-term ecological restoration.

 Where slope, soil and water meet.